Infection and immunity

 Description of Research

 Our group focuses on the mechanisms of early B cell activation.
 Upon activation by various pathogens, B cells mount highly specific antibody responses as well as immunological memory.
-We are particularly interested in the regulation of the critical B cell antigen receptor (BCR) signaling and the immediate cellular responses to antigenic trigger, which involve formation of an immunological synapse and antigen uptake and processing for further presentation to T cells.
-We use single-cell genomics with single-cell proteomics combined with various sophisticated in vivo mouse models to answer our research question.
+We are particularly interested in the initial triggering of B cells by the recognition of specific antigens via the B cell receptor (BCR).
+The cellular responses following antigenic trigger involve formation of an immune synapse, and antigen uptake and processing for further presentation to T cells.
+To gain deeper insights into these cellular processes, we combine advanced microscopy and proteomics with in vivo mouse models and clinical samples.
 Our research aims for better understanding of the adaptive immune responses both in health and disease, and to facilitate more efficient harnessing of lymphocytes in the immunological therapies of the future.

 Current topics